Abjad/abjad/abjad/docs/source/examples/ferneyhough/index.rst

 A `tie chain` is a selection of notes or chords connected by ties.
-It lets us talk about a notated rhythm of ``5/16``, for example, which cannot be expressed with only a single leaf.
+It lets us talk about a notated rhythm of ``5/16``, for example, which can not be expressed with only a single leaf.

 Note how we can divide a tuplet whose outer proportions are ``3/5``, where